LotrExtendedTeam/Extended-Wiki/README.md

 # Extended-Wiki
-The static site repository for hosting Extended's Wiki
+The static site repository for hosting Extended's Wiki built off of [MkDocs](https://github.com/squidfunk/mkdocs-material)

 ## Contributing
-1. To work with mkdocs, first fork the repo and clone it to your local machine.
+1. To work with mkdocs, first fork the repository to your own account and then clone it to your local machine.
 2. If you don't have Python or pip installed, I would recommend installing it, as later steps require it.
 3. Next run the following command to set up all the required packages for a local instance.
 ~~~